mriosrivas/DSP-course-material/README.md

    docker pull continuumio/anaconda3
    ```

-2. Set an environment variable with the path where your repository was clonned.
-For example, if the repository was clonned on `/home/user/Documents`, the you will write
+2. Set an environment variable with the path where your repository was cloned.
+For example, if the repository was cloned on `/home/user/Documents`, the you will write

    ```bash
    LOCAL_PATH=/home/user/Documents